Garrafao/phitag/frontend/data/guides/supported-tasks.md

 In the following we will describe the currently supported annotation tasks.
 Note, that even though the implemented tasks here are described in a specific way, the annotation tool is flexible enough to support variations of these tasks.
 If you have a specific task in mind, which is not achievable with the current implementation, please contact us!

-## Use Pair
+## Text Pair

-The use pair annotation type is used to annotate the relation between two usages.
+The text pair annotation type is used to annotate the relation between two usages.
 It is used to annotate the relation between two usages.
-We currently support the annotation task "Usage Relatedness" which asks annotators to rate the degree of semantic relatedness between two uses of a lemma.
-For further information please refer to the ['Explained: Annotation Task - Usage Relatedness (UREL)' guide](/guide/explained-annotation-task-urel).
+We currently support the annotation task "Text Pair Relatedness" which asks annotators to rate the degree of semantic relatedness between two uses of a lemma.
+For further information please refer to the ['Explained: Annotation Task - Text Pair Relatedness' guide](/guide/explained-annotation-task-urel).

-## Use Single
+## Text Single

-The use single annotation type is the counterpart to the use pair annotation type.
+The text single annotation type is the counterpart to the text pair annotation type.
 It is used to annotate a single usage.
-We currently support to tasks for this annotation type; "Word Sense Similarity (WSSIM)" and "Lexical Substitution (LEXSUB)".
-WSSIM asks annotators to rate the degree of a sense, which may or may not apply to the target lemma, on a given scale (e.g. 1-5).
-LEXSUB asks annotators to provide a substitution for the target lemma.
-For further information please refer to the ['Explained: Annotation Task - Word Sense Similarity (WSSIM)' guide](/guide/explained-annotation-task-wssim) and the ['Explained: Annotation Task - Lexical Substitution (LEXSUB)' guide](/guide/explained-annotation-task-lexsub).
+We currently support to tasks for this annotation type; "Text Label", "Text Free", "Text Sentiment" and "Text Choice".
+Text Label asks annotators to rate the degree of a sense, which may or may not apply to the target lemma, on a given scale (e.g. 1-5).
+Text Free asks annotators to provide a substitution for the target lemma.
+Text Sentiment ask annotators asks annotator to rate the emotional sentiment as "positive", "neutral", and "negative".
+For further information please refer to the ['Explained: Annotation Task - Text Label' guide](/guide/explained-annotation-task-wssim), the ['Explained: Annotation Task - Text Free Subsitution' guide](/guide/explained-annotation-task-lexsub) and the ['Explained: Annotation Task - Text Sentiment' guide](/guide/explained-annotation-task-sentiment).
+## Text Rank

+The text rank annotation task asks annotator to rank a set of usages according to some property.
+This property should be specified in the guidelines and could be e.g. ambiguity or sentiment.
+We currently support to tasks for this annotation type; "Text Rank", "Text Rank Pair" and "Text Rank Relative".
+For further information please refer to the ['Explained: Annotation Task - Text Rank' guide](/guide/explained-annotation-task-userank), ['Explained: Annotation Task - Text Rank Relative' guide](/guide/explained-annotation-task-userankrelative) and the ['Explained: Annotation Task - Text Rank Pair' guide](/guide/explained-annotation-task-userankpair).

+## Text Span
+The text span task is to annotate the part of speech of each word in a text snippet by marking the word and selecting the right tag from the given set.
+Please refer this guideline for further information. ['Explained: Annotation Task - Text Span' guide](/guide/explained-annotation-task-span)